DSST - DANTES (Defense Activities for Non-Traditional Support) Subject Standardized Tests

 Please Note: Internet-based DSST exams are funded by the U.S. government through Defense Activity for Non-Traditional Education Support (DANTES) for eligible military examinees.
 Please visit Military on the DSST website for more information.

-Payment is due on the day of the exam.
+Payment to DSST is due on the day of the exam.
 Please report to 331 Drane Street, Ellington Building, Room 207 at least fifteen minutes prior to your scheduled testing time to obtain a payment invoice.

 If you have any questions regarding a payment method for the DSST fee, please contact Prometric at (877) 471-9860.